BurlapTV/Frequently-Asked-Questions/README.md

 ## What games do you like?

-Check out the link to my steam curator page on my profile, but I tend to enjoy MMOs/ARPGs/Shooters.
+Check out the link to [my steam curator page](https://store.steampowered.com/curator/36232137-BurlapTV/), but I tend to enjoy MMOs/ARPGs/Shooters.
 Some of my favorite games are Katamari Damacy, Path of Exile, Duke Nukem, & FEAR.

 ## What's your favorite root vegetable?